Errata Policy · Corrections

 How we handle confirmed errors

-When an error is confirmed, we follow this process — in full, without exception:
+When an error is confirmed, we follow this process—in full, without exception.
+No step is skipped.
+No step is negotiated.
+No quiet fixes.

 - Issue a corrected report